Krishna Kant

 with several universities.
 I have collaborated closely with University of

-California at Davis since 2004 in the areas of robustness issues in the
+California at Davis since 2004 in the areas of robustness issues in the Internet, with University of Minnesota on energy

-security configuration for data centers.
+Carolina, Charlotte on security configuration for data centers.

 1997 - 2008: Senior Performance Analysis Engineer, Digital Enterprise